febo/pinocchio/sdk/log/README.md

 let prize_title = core::str::from_utf8(&logger)?;
 ```

-When using the `Logger` directly, it is possible to include a precision formatting for number values:
+When using the `Logger` directly, it is possible to include a precision formatting for numeric values:
 ```rust
 use pinocchio_log::logger::{Attribute, Logger};